Naultinus: Predators and parasites

-New Zealand geckos have very few natural predators; although several species of native bird will take them as prey only the sacred kingfisher kills very many.
+New Zealand geckos have few natural predators; although several species of native bird will take them as prey only the sacred kingfisher kills very many.
 The Tuatara, a large, ground dwelling, generalist predator, will feed on native geckos, including Naultinus, where the two occur together on a few predator-free offshore islands.
 All New Zealand geckos, including Naultinus (but particularly Hoplodactylus species) carry small orange-red skin mites which gather around the eyes, the base of limbs, ear openings and skin folds.
 These mites, while essentially harmless, do suck small amounts of blood from their hosts, in time becoming quite swollen and taking on their characteristically vivid colouration as a result.

 Thermoregulation

 As ectotherms, Naultinus geckos will move to positions of higher or lower temperature in order to thermoregulate.
 Because Naultinus spend most of their time on the top of plant foliage, they gain much of their heat directly from the sun.
 Thus, control of the upper limits of temperature is achieved by moving from the outside of the foliage in areas of direct sunlight, to shaded areas beneath the outside of the vegetation.
 Control of the lower limits of temperature involves more movement for the animals.
-Because New Zealand has a temperate climate, Naultinus geckos live in areas which are at times (particularly in winter) exposed to very cold temperatures and high levels of rainfall.
+Because New Zealand has a temperate climate, Naultinus geckos live in areas which are at times (particularly in winter) exposed to cold temperatures and high levels of rainfall.
 In such adverse weather animals will descend from an arboreal position in vegetation and seek shelter on the ground in and around the base of these same plants or under rocks and other debris, where they are insulated to some degree against the cold air of the atmosphere.
 Because external temperatures essentially dictate rates of metabolism in ectotherms, the amount of food that these geckos will consume varies depending on the temperature and weather; they will feed frequently in spring and summer and much less in the colder seasons of autumn and winter.